Installing BMC Digital Workplace

 - Modifying ports for BMC Digital Workplace — This topic provides instructions to change the Product name inclusions library server port after installation.
 You might need to change the ports if you did not specify an open port during installation, or if these ports are in use.

 - Transferring data between environments — The Data Transfer tool, available with a Product name inclusions library installation is a set of multiple scripts that work in conjunction to export and import Product name inclusions library data between different Product name inclusions library environments.

-- Enable full test search (FTS) — BMC recommends that you use Full Text Search which is available by default.
+- — BMC recommends that you use Full Text Search which is available by default.